youtube/cobalt/src/starboard/tools/doc/testing.md

     test_filter.TestFilter('math_test', 'Vector3dTest.IsZero', 'debug')

-If a configuration is not provided, then the test will be exluded from all configurations.
+If a configuration is not provided, then the test will be excluded from all configurations.

 To filter out all tests for a particular target, provide